Aftermath of World War II: Japan

-After the war, the Allies rescinded Japanese pre-war annexations such as Manchuria, and Korea became militarily occupied by the United States in the south and by the Soviet Union in the north.
+Following the war, the Allies rescinded the Empire of Japan's pre-war annexations such as Manchuria, and Korea became militarily occupied by the United States in the south and by the Soviet Union in the north.
 The Philippines and Guam were returned to the United States.
 Burma, Malaya, and Singapore were returned to Britain and Indochina back to France.
 The Dutch East Indies was to be handed back to the Dutch but was resisted leading to the Indonesian war for independence.
-At the Yalta Conference, US President Franklin D. Roosevelt had secretly traded the Japanese Kurils and south Sakhalin to the Soviet Union in return for Soviet entry in the war with Japan.
+At the Yalta Conference, U.S. president Franklin D. Roosevelt had secretly traded the Japanese Kurils and south Sakhalin to the Soviet Union in return for Soviet entry into the war with Japan.
 The Soviet Union annexed the Kuril Islands, provoking the Kuril Islands dispute, which is ongoing, as Russia continues to occupy the islands.

 Hundreds of thousands of Japanese were forced to relocate to the Japanese main islands.
-Okinawa became a main US staging point.
-The US covered large areas of it with military bases and continued to occupy it until 1972, years after the end of the occupation of the main islands.
-The bases still remain.
+Okinawa became a main U.S. staging point.
+The U.S. covered large areas of it with military bases and continued to occupy it until 1972, years after the end of the occupation of the main islands.
+The bases remain.
 To skirt the Geneva Convention, the Allies classified many Japanese soldiers as Japanese Surrendered Personnel (JSP) instead of POWs and used them as forced labour until 1947.
 The UK, France, and the Netherlands used JSP to support their military operations in the region after World War II.
 General Douglas MacArthur established the International Military Tribunal for the Far East.
 The Allies collected reparations from Japan.

-To further remove Japan as a potential future military threat, the Far Eastern Commission decided to de-industrialise Japan, with the goal of reducing Japanese standard of living to what prevailed between 1930 and 1934.
+To further remove Japan as a potential future military threat, the Far Eastern Commission decided to de-industrialize Japan, to reduce the Japanese standard of living to what prevailed between 1930 and 1934.
 In the end, the de-industrialisation programme in Japan was implemented to a lesser degree than the one in Germany.
 Japan received emergency aid from GARIOA, as did Germany.
 In early 1946, the Licensed Agencies for Relief in Asia were formed and permitted to supply Japanese with food and clothes.
 In April 1948 the Johnston Committee Report recommended that the economy of Japan should be reconstructed due to the high cost to US taxpayers of continuous emergency aid.

 Survivors of the atomic bombings of Hiroshima and Nagasaki, known as hibakusha (被爆者), were ostracized by Japanese society.
 Japan provided no special assistance to these people until 1952.
 By the 65th anniversary of the bombings, total casualties from the initial attack and later deaths reached about 270,000 in Hiroshima and 150,000 in Nagasaki.
 About 230,000 hibakusha were still alive as of 2010, and about 2,200 were suffering from radiation-caused illnesses as of 2007.